johove/HAN-powermeter/README.md

  ## Norwegian AMS power meter sensor/adapter for MySensors and controllers like Domoticz

-  This is a sensornode for Mysensor, it has a parser that read OBIS codes and meter data from the HAN port of a Norwegian Aidon power meter.
+  Implemetation of sensornode for Mysensor, a parser that read OBIS codes and meter data from the HAN port of a Norwegian Aidon power meter and a minimalistic ardino like prosessor to run it.

-  The parser read the Norwegian HAM code specification - OBIS codes.
+  The parser decode a Mbus datastream according to the Norwegian HAM code specification - OBIS codes.
-  This adapter parses the format according to the format specification and mostly independent of order and content of each message and record.
+  This adapter is relativ generic idedependent of the order and content of each message and record.
+  ###Specification:
   Ref https://www.nek.no/wp-content/uploads/2018/11/Aidon-HAN-Interface-Description-v10A-ID-34331.pdf
   and EXCERPT DLMS UA Blue Book: COSEM interface classes and OBIS identification system, EXCERPT DLMS UA 1000-1 Ed.
 12.0